 The lives insured will often be the named beneficiaries of the trust but you and/or your trustees can also be lives insured.

 For tax planning flexibility there should be more than one life insured.
 Please refer to your adviser for guidance on this.

-The settlor cannot make further gifts into the Discounted Gift Trust once it has been set up.
-However, the settlor can set up another Discounted Gift Trust.
-Please refer to your adviser for guidance on the inheritance tax implications for this.
+The settlor can make further monetary gifts to the Gift Trust in order for it to be placed in the Bond.
+Please refer to your adviser for guidance on this.